 Most readers still associate Ernest Hemingway with the French capital, an image cemented by his posthumous memoir A Moveable Feast.
 Guides do walking excursions round his old haunts for the tourists.

 Richard Owen has other ideas.
 In a new book he makes the case that Italy, not France, was the place closest to Hemingway’s heart.

 I‘m working on my fourth book.
-Soldiers of a Different God: How the Counter-Jihad Changed the Face of Europe and America should be out in late 2018.
+Soldiers of a Different God should be out in late 2018.
 Crack open a bottle of champagne and alert the Nobel Prize committee.

 Still a few months of keyboard-melting work to go but I can always use some help.
 Let me know if you’ve got any information or photographs that could help tell the untold story of how an unlikely anti-Islamic alliance of feminists, football ultras, evangelical Christians, gay activists, fascists, populist politicians, and surfing rabbis from California fuelled the rise of the nationalist right across Europe and gave us President Donald J Trump.

 What’s the link between Raymond Chandler, poet laureate of noir detective fiction, and Charles Bukowski, patron saint of low-life drunks?
 Two that I can think of: a dead gay psychic and a book.

 The book was Bukowski’s Pulp.
 Published in 1994, it was the last he ever wrote.
 The bard of the bottle was on his way out when he wrote this homage/parody to the LA detective thriller.